Chapter 100, “Declaration of War.”

 These problems with the anime original content continue throughout √A, with even censorship being a problem.

-Tokyo Ghoul is a dark manga so it should have been a dark manga.
+Tokyo Ghoul is a dark manga so it should have been a dark anime.

 Characters that lost their limbs just break bones here.